dltprms2001/NOLO-Windows-SDK/README.md

     It can work locally and remotely over the network.For more information, please refer to ZeroMQ website:http://zeromq.org/
     We use the PUB And Router ZMQ socket as a server,Sub And Dealter ZMQ socket as a client.Server PUB socket for
     unidirectional broadcast packets, Router socket to receive packets in one direction, the client Sub socket to
-    receive packets in one direction, Dealer socket for one-way to send packets Receive byte data through the Router
+    receive packets in one direction,Dealter sockets for unidirectional send packets.
-    socket [64] handle vibration data packet, data [1] that left hand vibration intensity, data [2] that the right hand vibration
-    intensity.
     Router socket port number:tcp://*:1315.
     PUB socket port number:tcp://*:1314.
     Nolo_driver_for_windows software as a NOLO ZeroMQ server.